yaogara/yaogara-ark/content/plants/theobroma-cacao.md

   - Among Amazonian Indigenous groups, cacao functions as a ritual beverage in community gatherings, rites of passage, and healing ceremonies, believed to foster compassion, emotional openness, and social cohesion [3][6].
 Seeds are roasted, ground, and mixed with water, spices, and sweeteners to create beverages consumed during festivals and shamanic contexts.
 The genus name Theobroma—“food of the gods”—encapsulates this sacrality, echoed in oral traditions and historical records [3][4].

 - Ceremonial and social roles
   - The beverage is often partaken communally, with prayers, songs, and invocations focused on harmonizing the heart, kinship, and place.
-In some traditions, cacao is paired with sacred songs or with complementary plants; for example, tobacco offerings using [[Nicotiana rustica]] may accompany cacao prayers, each substance understood to play distinct roles in communal and healing settings [3][4][6].
-While subtle compared to visionary teacher plants like the [[Banisteriopsis caapi]]/[[Psychotria viridis]] ayahuasca brew, cacao’s psychosocial effects are associated with warmth, conviviality, and affective processing [3][6][10].
+In some traditions, cacao is paired with sacred songs or with complementary plants; for example, tobacco offerings using [[plants/nicotiana-rustica]] may accompany cacao prayers, each substance understood to play distinct roles in communal and healing settings [3][4][6].
+While subtle compared to visionary teacher plants like the [[plants/banisteriopsis-caapi]]/[[plants/psychotria-viridis]] ayahuasca brew, cacao’s psychosocial effects are associated with warmth, conviviality, and affective processing [3][6][10].

 - Beyond Amazonia
   - Archaeobotanical and linguistic evidence attests to a deep-time history of cacao use in Mesoamerica, where elite and ritual preparations—often spiced and frothed—were central to feasting, tribute, and cosmology [4][5][7].
 Contemporary Amazonia coexists with global cacao cultures, and knowledge exchange continues among Indigenous, mestizo, and urban communities.
 Cacao has been adopted in wellness-oriented “ceremonial cacao” circles as a non-psychoactive teacher plant facilitating inward attention, emotion work, and group cohesion [3][6].